-Especially when using hard-brittle materials for the production of circuit carriers in hybrid electronics, the production in a so-called panel arrangement, which means the arrangement of several individual circuits on a raw substrate or wafer for joint production as a batch, has proven itself.
-With the help of laser scribing, scribe lines are inserted on the substrate, which damage the base material in a defined way as a close sequence of blind holes and thus enable the mechanical separation of the PCB into the individual components after the production run by breaking along these scribe lines.
+Especially when using hard-brittle materials such as ceramics made of aluminum oxide, silicon nitride or low-temperature co-fired ceramics (LTCC) for the production of circuit carriers in hybrid electronics, the production in a so-called panel arrangement, which means the arrangement of several individual circuits on a raw substrate or wafer for joint production as a batch, has proven itself.
+With the help of laser scribing, scribe lines are inserted on the substrate.
+This bullet hole or these bullet holes are visible in the form of closely spaced blind holes or notches.
+A blind hole is only lasered to a certain depth.
+This creates predetermined breaking points while avoiding a breakthrough.
+This weakening of the material serves as a perforation line.
+After the production run, breaking along these scribe lines enables the mechanical separation of the multiple panel into the individual components.

 With the pearl chain-like stringing of blind holes, both the penetration depth and the spacing or overlapping of the individual blind holes can be determined.
 If there is a large overlap, this is referred to as the production of a notch trench, which in turn has a strong resemblance to the notch trenches introduced during the punching of unfired ceramic substrates (green state).
 This processing technology enables more efficient production of individual parts by means of a panel arrangement not only for ceramic materials, but also for glasses, silicon and even some metals.